 Both early arrivals and those coming in on the tour start date are met and transferred on arrival to the hotel.
-Accommodations at the African Tulip Hotel, (B)
+Accommodations at the Arumero River Lodge (D)

 Wed., Feb.
-7 & Thurs., Feb.
-8 Tarangire National Park
+5 - Fri., Feb.
+7 Tarangire National Park

 Today, it's off to the bush!
-Our first safari days are spent at Tarangire National Park, where we stay for two nights.
+Our first safari days are spent at Tarangire National Park, where we stay for three nights.
+This year we added a third night as Peg finds this one of the most scenic and wildlife-rich parts of the entire route.
 Here, we are perched on a principal migration corridor into the Serengeti, about 100 miles from Arusha.
 Ancient boulders and baobab and fig trees surround us in this stunning landscape.

 Tarangire is home to one of the largest Elephant populations in Tanzania.
 February is baby time, irresistible!
 This park is also the one place in Tanzania where dry-country antelope like the stately Fringe-eared Oryx and peculiar long-necked Gerenuk can be observed.
 Because of varied habitats, it is a bird lover's paradise, home to 550 bird varieties, the most breeding species in one habitat anywhere in the world.

-In Tarangire we expect to see many Elephant and other wildlife like Wildebeest, Common Zebra, Buffalo, several mongoose species, Impala, Gazelle, Hartebeest, Eland, Lion, Cheetah, Leopard, Spotted Hyena, Vervet Monkey, Baboon, and many other species.
-No two days are alike on safari, but all hold tremendous wildlife viewing, often at close range.
-Animals congregate here in the dry season, offering us some spectacular concentrations and viewing.
+In Tarangire we expect to see many Elephant and other wildlife like Wildebeest, Common Zebra, Buffalo, several mongoose species, Impala, Gazelle, Hartebeest, Eland, Lion, Cheetah, Leopard, Spotted Hyena, Vervet Monkey, Baboon, and many more.
+No two days are alike on safari, but every day holds tremendous wildlife viewing, often at close range.
+Animals congregate here in the dry season, offering us some spectacular concentrations and viewings.

-The bird life in Tarangire includes many species associated with the trees, including woodpeckers, barbets, and numerous songbirds.
+The bird life in Tarangire includes many species associated with the trees, including woodpeckers, barbets, sandgrouse, and numerous songbirds.
 It is a fantastic place for raptors, and we get amazing views.

-Accommodations at Tarangire Sopa Lodge (B,L,D)
+Accommodations at Tarangire Safari Lodge (B,L,D)